Gilandel/utils-old/utils-assertor/README.md

 // Obviously, you can save this in a static variable to share it.
-// This function is not provided by module to avoid a JUnit dependencies.
+// This function is not provided by module to avoid a JUnit dependency.
 // ComparisonFailure come from: org.junit.ComparisonFailure

 TriFunction<Boolean, String, String> junitError = (catched, expected, actual) -> {